The Royal Charter

 These Foresters shall make ready, and be practiced in their craft, and preparedness, for any and all forms of adversity, inclemency, or vicissitude that may befall them, and shall come to the aid of others whom may need guidance, hospitality, or shelter within the Green Wood.

 To these solemn obligations do we Omega and Etheldreda Rex et Regina Orientalis Charge the Foresters to keep, and uphold here in the Kingdom of the East and wheresoever they may travel.
 Signed this day September 19, A.S.
 50

 The Horn of the Warden

 The hunting horn is the symbol of authority for foresters.
 The Warden has as their badge of office a hunting horn on a baldric.
 The horn is sounded by the Warden to summon all foresters to a meeting, in times of distress, or to warn of danger.
 Only ranked Foresters may display a hunting horn as a symbol of their authority within the guild, but all members are encouraged to make and own hunting horns.
 As a mark of respect all members except the Warden remove their horns at Royal Court and at official meetings.

 The Sword of the Forest

-Members of the Order of St. Eustace are presented a crown badge which is also worn on the cowl of the hood.
+Members of the Order of St. Eustace (The Regarders) are presented a crown badge which is also worn on the cowl of the hood.
 The crown denotes our position as servants of the King and Queen of the East and is worn above the horn and wreath if those are also worn.